-"Pre-health" is not a college major.
-The majority of pre-med and other pre-health students are biology or chemistry majors, but students intending to enter the health professions may choose any academic major.
+"Pre-health" is not a major at St. John Fisher College.
+The majority of pre-medical and other pre-health students are biology or chemistry majors, but students intending to enter the health professions may choose any academic major.
 Academic prerequisites vary among professional schools, but most programs require a minimum of:

-- Two years of chemistry (general and organic) with labs
+- Four to five semesters of chemistry (general and organic) with labs

-Courses in psychology and sociology are strongly recommended, as well as biochemistry, statistics, anatomy and physiology.
-The range of excellent humanities and social science courses available at St. John Fisher College provide pre-health students with a well-rounded perspective on society and health.
+Courses in psychology and sociology are strongly recommended, as are statistics, anatomy, and physiology.
+The range of excellent humanities and social science courses available at St. John Fisher College provides pre-health students with a well-rounded perspective on society and health.

-Students interested in a career in the health professions are urged to make contact with the Health Professions advisor during, or even prior to, their first semester at Fisher so that they may receive guidance as they pursue their subsequent studies.
-Workshops and information meetings occur each semester that assist students in understanding all aspects of the preparation process, from choosing courses to preparing for pre-professional exams, selecting schools, preparing for the interview, and making decisions regarding acceptances and alternatives.
+Students interested in a career in the health professions are urged to make contact with the health professions advisor during their first semester at Fisher so that they may receive guidance as they pursue their subsequent studies.
+The health professions advisor provides materials and advice to assist students in understanding all aspects of the preparation process, from choosing courses to preparing for pre-professional exams, selecting schools, preparing for the interview, and making decisions regarding acceptances and alternatives.

-When it is time to apply to the various professional schools, the Health Professions advisor also assists students in the intense application process and provides them with the composite evaluation letter required by many of the professional schools.
+When it is time to apply to the various professional schools, the health professions advisor also assists students in the intense application process, and provides them with a composite evaluation letter when required by professional schools.